andy-k/wolges/README.txt

 non-deterministic process in the general case and is only useful when building the word graph.

+bag stores a bag.
+A new bag is sorted, shuffle it first.
+Tiles are drawn by popping from the end.
+When putting back tiles each returned tile is inserted at a random position but the rest of the bag maintains the original order.

 bites implements a value type that stores bytes.
 Assuming usize is 64 bits, a Vec takes 24 bytes and heap, and a boxed slice takes 16 bytes and heap.
 Given that a typical rack is just 7 bytes, storing 10000 moves takes too much space